dxje001/NetworkService/README.md

 # Simulator of Infrastructure System

 ## Project Overview
 This project implements a **WPF MVVM application** named **NetworkService** for monitoring measured values across entities in a system.
 Measurements are provided by an external application, **MeteringSimulator**, which sends data to the NetworkService at random intervals.
-The application is designed for **CG4 target users** who require precise and clear numerical data, graphs, and undo functionalities for error prevention.

 ---

 ## Features